- Dear Life

 February 26, 2020

-Recommended by a friend, I recently read this warm-hearted biography “Dear Life – a doctor’s view of love and loss” (2020) by Rachel Clarke.
-Rachel is a palliative doctor in London, but the book is not just only about end-of-life care, on palliative care.
-Above all, it's a book of how to be human, how to be a loving and caring human being.
-The book begins in London together with her loving father and his near coming death and how they unite in music despite some other differences of opinion (Brexit, etc.).
+Recommended by a friend, I recently read the warm-hearted biography "Dear Life – A Doctor's View of Love and Loss" (2020) by Rachel Clarke.
+Rachel is a palliative care doctor in London, but the book is not solely about end-of-life care.
+Above all, it's a testament to how to be human, how to be a loving and caring human being.
+The book begins in London with her loving father, approaching his death, and how they find unity in music despite their differences of opinion (Brexit, etc.).

-An opposite example is the contrast as it appears in the film Wit where actress Emma Thompson meets the oncologist, played by Christopher Lloyd; built into the traditional hospital system with all its hierarchical structures and personal distances, a film-sequence that visualises the academic "professional" attitude and inability to meet a life-threatened and needy and living person.
-In contrast Rachels book “Dear Life” is remarkable authentic and open-minded.
+An opposite example is the contrast as it appears in the film "Wit", where actress Emma Thompson meets the oncologist, played by Christopher Lloyd; built into the traditional hospital system with all its hierarchical structures and personal distances.
+A film sequence that visualises the academic "professional" attitude and inability to meet a life-threatened and needy person.
+In contrast, Rachel's book "Dear Life" is remarkably authentic and open-minded.